tslocke/hobocookbook/tutorials/agility.markdown

 	end
 {: .ruby}

-You can read this as: create an auto-complete action called '`new_member_name`' that finds users that are not already members of the project, and not the owner of the project and completes the `:username` field.
+You can read this as: create an auto-complete action called '`new_member_name`' that finds users that are not already members of the project, and not the owner of the project, and completes the `:username` field.

-Now for the form in projects/show.dryml.
-We'll use Hobo's ajax part mechanism to refresh the collection without reloading the page:
+Now for the form in `projects/show.dryml`.
+We'll use Hobo's ajax `part` mechanism to refresh the collection without reloading the page:

     ...
     <aside:>